johnofleek/RPi_SierraWireless_PPP/README.md

 -    If using a physical serial port - baud rate and handshake settings will be needed.
 -    If the sim doesn't require authentication credential settings - set both the username and password to empty strings ""
 -    This script only needs to be run when the modem settings need to be changed - the modem retains the settings after a power cycle
+-    The reason pppd's built in authentication isn't used is that some of the modules don't like doing that

 Edit the file "chatHLsetup" to match the credentials required for your SIM card.